Building async batch processors for cold chain data lakes

 excursion_flagmetadata and preserve raw telemetry alongside calculated compliance states.

 When designing ingestion pipelines, engineers must align asynchronous flush triggers with regulatory retention windows.
 As detailed in foundational IoT Sensor Data Ingestion & Time-Series Synchronization architectures, temporal alignment across multi-zone facilities requires deterministic clock synchronization before batch aggregation.
-The following implementation enforces this alignment at the Python runtime level.

 Architecture & Async Flow Design